 Post-Finasteride Syndrome Foundation v.
 Food and Drug Administration

 In September 2021, the Post-Finasteride Syndrome Foundation sued the FDA over its lack of response to a Citizen Petition filed in 2017.
-The PFS Foundation is represented by Public Citizen, which has posted a press release with a link to the complaint.
+The PFS Foundation was represented by Public Citizen, which posted a press release with a link to the complaint.
 The lawsuit was filed in U.S. District Court, District of Columbia.

 Miller v.
 Merck Frosst Canada Ltd. et al.

 Full name of case: Michael Miller v.
 Merck Frosst Canada & Co., Merck & Co., Inc., Merck Sharpe & Dohme Corp, filed in British Columbia, Canada.

 2011 Jan (2011 BCSC 1759): Michael Miller applies to have the action certified as a class.

 2011 Dec 21: Justice R. Punnett declines Defendant application for representative plaintiff and others to produce medical and pharmaceutical records.

 2013 (2013 BCSC 544), Justice Punnett certifies a class with Mr. Miller as representative plaintiff.

 2015 (2015 BCCA 353): The Court of Appeal for British Columbia dismisses Merck’s appeal of the class action certification.

 No further information on this case has been discovered.